Vegan Teen Stories

 After discovering this important connection, she decided she knew what was best for the health of her family.
 So, she sat down with me and my sisters and flat out told us “No more dairy.”
 (We were raised vegetarian, so we already didn’t eat meat.)
 And we cried, and cried, and cried.
 We were addicted to our yogurt, milk, and cheese, and through the first few months of our veganism, we felt great withdrawal from our typical meals.

 That is, we felt withdrawal until we discovered substitutes for our typical meals – transition foods.
 Things like Daiya Cheese were really effective at first as substitutes for classics like pizza and grilled cheese, but as we went on, we eventually broke away from them and processed foods overall (except for bread, of course).
 My mother also went to a conference called Vegetarian Summerfest early on (which we’ve continued to go to for the past few years as a family), where she met Chef AJ, a famous vegan chef.
 She came home with Chef AJ’s cookbook, “Unprocessed,” and started to make recipes from it that everyone in the family liked.
 That book and cookbooks like it really came in handy for our transition, and because of them, we’ve found that it’s really easy to not only replicate the food we used to eat but also create entirely new and delicious flavors just with whole plant foods!
-More recently, we’ve even stopped eating foods with refined sugar, salt, and oil, and our family has been holding a monthly sugar, salt, and oil-free and whole food vegan potluck for the past four years.
+More recently, we’ve even stopped eating foods with refined sugar, salt, and oil, and our family has been holding a monthly sugar, salt, and oil-free and whole food vegan potluck for the past five years.
 Also, my mother was even able to convert my very stubborn grandfather to veganism within the last two or three years!
 You can read about his success story here.

 Before going vegan, I used to throw up almost every time I consumed a large amount of dairy, effectively throwing up at least once per month.
 My family never really identified the cause before we went vegan, but once I stopped consuming dairy, I stopped throwing up.
 It turns out that I’m lactose intolerant, so eating whole plant foods is healthier for me in that additional way.
 But, besides that, I feel more energetic and livelier than ever before, and I’m able to concentrate and behave better in school.
 My family as a whole has continued to be vegan not just because of the health benefits, but also because of the positive impact on the animals and the environment, which we discovered later on.